kriskowal/collections/iterator/README.md

 Iterator provides a rich interface for iteration, based on the JavaScript iterator protocol.

-The iterator package provides implementations for iterating arrays and objects, as well as anything that implements `iterate` or upgrades iterators that merely implement `next`.

 ```
 npm install @collections/iterator
 ```

+The Iterator constructor upgrades iterators that merely implement `next` into a feature-rich iterator with methods like `map`, `filter`, `takeWhile`, and `dropWhile`.

+The iterator constructor also provides functions like `count`, `repeat`, and `cycle` for creating common iterations from scratch.

 ## Collections